zulip/zulip/docs/testing/manual-testing.md

 - Hotkeys

   - use r to reply to a stream message
-  - use r to reply to a PM
+  - use r to reply to a direct message
-  - use R to reply to the author of a PM
+  - use R to reply to the author of a direct message
-  - use R to reply to the author of a PM stream
+  - use R to reply to the author of a direct message stream
   - use c to compose a stream message
-  - use x to compose a new PM
+  - use x to compose a new direct message

 - Buttons

   - Narrow to a stream and click on "New topic"
-  - Narrow "Private messages" and click on "New topic"
+  - Narrow "Direct messages" and click on "New topic"
-  - Narrow to a stream and click on "New private message"
+  - Narrow to a stream and click on "New direct message"
-  - Narrow "Private messages" and click on "New private message"
+  - Narrow "Direct messages" and click on "New direct message"

 - Topics